 ARTICLE XVII: COUNCIL ANTI-DISCRIMINATION POLICY

-3. In accordance with these Bylaws, the Council will not deny affiliation on the basis of any graduate and professional student group political ideology, religious affiliation, cultural background, race, color, national origin, disability, veteran status, sexual orientation, gender, or age of the group’s membership or leadership.
+Section 3.
+In accordance with these Bylaws, the Council will not deny affiliation on the basis of any graduate and professional student group’s political ideology, religious affiliation, cultural background, race, color, national origin, disability, veteran status, sexual orientation, gender, or age of said group’s membership or leadership.
 To that end, in accordance with the University policies and these Bylaws, the Council will disaffiliate any group that seeks to discriminate against and prevent the free rights of students.

 ARTICLE XVIII: SPECIAL RULES OF ORDER